Durham bowlers on top at Glam before rain

 "We capitalised on the early wicket this morning of Colin Ingram, who batted beautifully.
 That was the key part and we just tried to go through that door.

-"There has been a big boundary count with one short side and the ball going quickly over the square but as a bowling unit we came back brilliantly.
+"There has been a big boundary count with one short side and the ball going quickly over the square, but as a bowling unit we came back brilliantly.

 "Hopefully we can get two full days, we'll just take it session by session, there's nothing we can do about the weather but we'll just perform as best we can."